Ronan-H/md5/overview.md

 We will call the number of bytes which the MD5 algorithm has to process *n*.
 So, in this case, the input is 31,250,000 bytes long, so *n* is 31,250,000.
 As we can see, this an enormous number, so for MD5 to be useful as a hashing algorithm, we would want it to run with a time and space complexity of **O(n) time or better**.
 Any complexity worse than this would surely be too slow, or take up too much memory for larger inputs.

-With that in mind, let's take a look at the time and space complexities of MD5.
+With that in mind, let's take a look at the time and space complexities for my implementation of MD5.

 ### Building Blocks
 1. Copying the input array, leaving some extra space for padding: every extra byte needed to be copied takes some fixed amount of time to copy, and one extra byte of space.
 As such, the time and space complexities for this operation must be **O(n)**.
 The extra space allocated is constant for all sizes of inputs, and therefore is not relevant to the time and space complexities.